LooseLab/ROBIN/README.md

 ## Installation

+ROBIN requires docker to be available on the system it is running on.
+This is because it uses a number of third party tools that are run in docker containers.

 We recommend installing 'robin' using the following conda yml file included in the repository: [robin.yml](robin.yml)

 This will install all the required dependencies including R and Python packages as well as readfish and ont-pyguppy-client-lib.